VaibhavSingh149/terra-assing/Readme.md

 # 🚀 Assignment 01: Static Website Deployment on AWS S3 via Terraform

+- (AWS_assignment - day-01_assing folder)
+- (Class-deliverables for terraform - class_terra)
-This terraform code demonstrates how to deploy a static HTML website on AWS S3.
+- because imgs were not loading, so I had to push them in seperate folders This terraform code demonstrates how to deploy a static HTML website on AWS S3.
 ---